Role of magnetic pressure forces in fluctuation dynamo saturation: Impact of local stretching, advection, compression, and dissipation on magnetic energy evolution

-In the subsonic case (run A), Fig.~\ref{fig:pdf_mean_sub} shows that field amplification in the kinematic phase is predominantly driven by an increase in local stretching and also somewhat by advection of the field by the turbulent flow.
+In the subsonic case (run A), Fig.~\ref{fig:pdf_mean_sub} shows that field amplification in the kinematic phase is predominantly driven by an increase in local stretching of the field by the turbulent flow.
 This is accompanied by an increase in dissipation.
-However, $\mu_{\rm c}$ remains negligible in both kinematic and saturated phases.
+The mean values of local stretching, advection, and dissipation peaks $\approx 3-4\ted$ beyond which, the growth rate of the magnetic energy changes (see Fig.~\ref{fig:emag_evol}).
+In fact, Fig.~\ref{fig:pdfs_emag_sub} show that dissipation is relatively stronger than both field line stretching and advection initially.
+Beyond this, the change in growth rate of magnetic energy is manifested by a gradual decrease in $\mu_{\rm s}, \mu_{\rm a}$ and $\mu_{\rm d}$.
+This continues up to $t/\ted \approx 15$ beyond which, all three attain steady state values.
+However, $\mu_{\rm c}$ remains negligible throughout the evolution.
 This reconfirms the fact that compression plays a negligible role in dynamo saturation in subsonic flows.
-The mean values of local stretching, advection and dissipation peaks $\approx 3-4\ted$ beyond which, the growth rate of the magnetic energy changes (see Fig.~\ref{fig:emag_evol}).
-In fact, Fig.~\ref{fig:pdfs_emag_sub} show that dissipation is relatively stronger than both field line stretching and advection initially.
-The change in growth rate of magnetic energy is manifested by a decrease in the values of $\mu_{\rm s}, \mu_{\rm a}$ and $\mu_{\rm d}$.
 The net growth of magnetic energy in the kinematic phase is confirmed from the non-zero value of the total mean.
 Of course, as the dynamo approaches the non-linear phase, the net growth consistently decreases.
-In the saturated phase, field line stretching and dissipation compensate each other while advection is totally suppressed.
+In the saturated phase, field line stretching and dissipation compensate each other (i.e., $|\mu_{\rm s}| \approx |\mu_{\rm d}|$) while $\mu_{\rm a}$ is totally suppressed to negligible values.
 A quick comparison between the PDFs in Fig.~\ref{fig:pdfs_emag_sub} show that both local stretching and dissipation are reduced in the saturated phase.
-Note that the rate of strain tensor in the stretching term in Eqn.~\ref{emevol_dimless} is only affected by magnetic tension.
+Note that the rate of strain tensor in the stretching term in equation~(\ref{emevol_dimless}) is only affected by magnetic tension.
 Thus, the reduction in stretching observed in the saturated phase suggest that magnetic tension is resisting the further stretching of the field lines.